-Is a beautifully crispy golden battered fried shrimp dish partnered with a sweet and sour sauce.
+Camaron Rebosado is made with deep frying calamansi marinated shrimp, after coating it in a batter made by all purpose flour, corn starch, eggs, baking powder, milk and salt.
+This beautifully crispy golden battered Filipino fried shrimp dish is normally eaten with a dipping in a sauce made with corn starch, vinegar, sugar, tomato ketchup and salt.
 Similar to its Japanese counterpart the Tempura made to suit Filipino tastes.
-This deep fried battered shrimp dish with a Spanish name is actually a Chinese Filipino fusion cuisine and is lovingly eaten at restaurants and now at your own home.
+This deep fried battered shrimp dish, or Camaron Rebosado is a meal with a Spanish name is actually a Chinese Filipino fusion cuisine and is lovingly eaten at restaurants and now at your own home.
 Create a tasty crispy-lious with a homemade sweet and sour sauce at the comfort of your own kitchen.

 What is Camaron Rebosado?